How do you know if you’re living beyond your means?

 5. Live as if the monthly sum you’ve budgeted is all you have

-In the beginning, I struggled with this as I knew I had more money in a different account, but now it’s become second-nature to only spend the set amounts in each category of our budget.
+In the beginning, I struggled with this as I knew I had more money in a different account, but now it’s become second nature to only spend the set amounts in each budget category.

-Having the large lump sum for my groceries each month is especially helpful, as it allows me to stock up on bulk-buys or clearance deals when I see them.
+Having a large lump sum for my groceries each month is especially helpful, as it allows me to stock up on bulk buys or clearance deals when I see them.